eternalai-org/truly-open-ai/developer-guides/examples/decentralized-inference-api-deepseek-r1-base/README.md

 }'
 ```

+For those curious about how decentralized inference works: once the prompt is sent onchain, miners are randomly selected into a pBFT committee.
+They will first fetch the [DeepSeek-R1 model stored on BNB Greenfield](https://greenfield-sp.bnbchain.org/view/eai-agents/DeepSeek-R1-Distill-Llama-70B-Q8), a decentralized storage network, and then run inference. ```2/3+1``` of the miners must provide the same deterministic response.

 ## Step 3: Receive the Onchain DeepSeek-R1 response

 You'll find the following info in the response.

 1. The pBFT committee handling the inference request.
-We use pBFT for consensus. ```2/3+1``` of the nodes must provide the same deterministic response.
 2. The response proposer and verifiers
 3. The onchain prompt transaction
 4. The onchain response transaction